uwetom/media-production-worksheets/week_15-VR-Lighting-and-UI/README.md

 }
 ```

 - Now drag the script onto the button
 - Link the script up to the buttons On Click event

 ![canvas sale](images/button_script.jpg)

-- Test the scene to see if you get a console message when press the trigger when hovering over the button.
+- Test the scene to see if you get a console message when press the trigger when you hover over the button the press the trigger.

+Make sure this works before continuing to the next step.

 ## 2. Lights